THIS PAGE IS UNDER REVISION.

 What is a Secular Buddhist, and What Do They Believe

 On the Path

 Is Secular Buddhism Cherry-Picking?

 What is Secular Buddhist Practice

 Who is the Ultimate Authority?

 Making It Real

 There are several ways to get support for your practice.
-The obvious one might be find a local Buddhist community, but not everyone has such a community, and secular Buddhist communities are hard to find.
-Please consider joining us for Practice Circle, our virtual community where we get together at regular times for video chat.
-These sessions have been led by Mark Knicklebine, and at each session he has special exercises for us and we share our experience with it.
+The obvious one might be find a local Buddhist community, but not everyone has such a community, and in-person Secular Buddhist communities are even harder to find.
+Please consider joining us for Practice Circle or [eSangha eSpañol] – our virtual communities where we get together at regular times for video chat (in English and Spanish respectively).

 If you have questions about any of this, you are welcome to use the Contact page and let us know!